Food Assistance for NECC Students

 Food insecurity is a common challenge for college students in Massachusetts and across the country.
 Northern Essex Community College cares about its students and knows hunger can impact academic success.
 We have several initiatives aimed to help.

-Thanks to the help of our local community partners, NECC is excited to announce the launching of its clothing and food closets.
+Thanks to the help of our local community partners, NECC has a food pantry on each campus.
 Students can access these items at no cost.
-Simply fill out our registration form, bring your reusable shopping bag, and take home a bag of groceries or clothes!

 Interested in Donating?
 We Are In Need of the Following